drawbuildplay/blog/content/blog/diy-outdoor-lighting.md

 You may get lucky and have an exterior outlet exactly where you want to place your lights.
 Otherwise, you may have to go to the side of your house where your HVAC units are.
 There is usually an outdoor outlet there.
 If you have no outdoor outlets, you may need to call an electrician to install one.

 When I installed my transformer, I put it in the front of the house right where the lights were going to be.
+There are bushes in front of it so the plan is for it to be hidden behind those bushes as they grow.
 In hindsight, I think I would have preferred to install my transformer around the side of the house near my HVAC units so that I wouldn't have the power wire visible by my front door where an outlet is.
 Oh well, eventually I will move it.

 I purchased this {{<affiliatelink URL "https://amzn.to/2H0aBrR" Title "Transformer">}} from Amazon.
 You will need to look at the wattage output of the {{<affiliatelink URL "https://amzn.to/2H0aBrR" Title "Transformer">}}, and add the the total watts for all of the bulbs you will be installing.
 If using halogen bulbs, then the watts add up quickly and you will be limited by what the transformer can handle.  {{<affiliatelink URL "https://amzn.to/2U4shGG" Title "LED Bulbs">}} on the other hand are very bright these days and have the warm colors you want.
 Their power usage is also incredibly low, resulting in many more LED bulbs supported by your {{<affiliatelink URL "https://amzn.to/2H0aBrR" Title "Transformer">}}.
 We use these {{<affiliatelink URL "https://amzn.to/2U4shGG" Title "LED Bulbs">}}  in our outdoor lighting.